Editor’s note: This article was last updated on 15 June, 2022 to include more up-to-date stats and information about Xamarin and React Native.

 What is Xamarin used for?

 Xamarin is particularly useful for sharing code and business logic across platforms as well as writing cross-platform applications in C# with Visual Studio.
-According to the official docs, Xamarin lets you share roughly 90 percent of your app across platforms.
+According to the official docs, Xamarin lets you share an average of 90 percent of your app code across platforms.
 That means you can achieve a native look and feel — not to mention native performance — on each platform without writing in multiple languages.

 You can write Xamarin apps on a PC or Mac and compile them into native packages, suck as .apk files and .ipa files for Android and iOS devices, respectively.